Patient education: Stenting for the heart (Beyond the Basics)

 Recurrent symptoms can develop as a result of other vessels that become narrowed.
 Some vessels that are very small and tortuous, have longstanding total blockages, or have a very calcified (hardened) lesion, are more difficult to open.

-The patient must lie flat and remain still for several hours to reduce the risk of bleeding.
+If access uses the femoral artery, the patient must lie flat and remain still for several hours to reduce the risk of bleeding.
 During this time, the patient will remain in a recovery area where his or her blood pressure, heart rate, oxygen level, temperature, and puncture site can be monitored frequently.
 As the sedative medication begins to wear off, pain medication may be given if needed.

 Most patients will remain in the hospital overnight after stenting.
 A friend or family member must be available to drive the patient home.
 Most patients are able to walk on the day after the procedure and can resume their normal activities, including returning to work, within a week.
 Driving and heavy lifting and pushing or pulling is not allowed for a few days.
 Specific activity restrictions should be discussed with a clinician.